MrPathix/BeJeweled-in-WinAPI/README.md

 # BeJeweled-in-WinAPI
-A simple game imitating the popular Bejeweled, created as a project for PIGE classes (Programming in Graphical Environments).
+A simple game imitating the popular Bejeweled, created as a project for my PIGE classes (Programming in Graphical Environment).
+###
-Created using only Win32 framework.
+Created using Win32 framework only.